bioinformatics-policlinicogemelli/ALOA/README.md

 - ALOA returns **KILLED** when using Docker version.
 Please increase Docker memory to at least 6 GB and Docker CPUs to at least 4.
   To do so: open Docker app, go to Settings (engine icon on the upper-right panel), go to Resources, increase CPUs and Memory.
 Apply & restart.
+- R library "data.table" not found when using Local version.
+Please try to install data.table R library by yourself.
+Close and restart R before running ALOA.